-2. Divide participants in small groups Division 5 minutes exercise
+2 Divide participants in small success Division 2.
+Divide participants in small groups exercise

 Ask participants to line up based on the time they usually wake up in the morning.
 Have those who wake up early toward one end of the line and those who like to sleep later toward the other.
 After they have finished lining up, divide participants into four small groups with late risers covering the campaign objective, the next group covering campaign message, the next covering tactics, and finally, the last group of participants who wake up early covering campaign resources and organization.